Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 For remote testing through a corporate VPN connection, configure your network to expose the VCK190 board to the VPN and forward the inbound MATLAB TCP connections to its IP address.
 Refer to the following example:

-* Assuming two remote laptops are connected to the same VPN network, one is running MATLAB (1) and another is locally connected to the VCK190 board (2).
+* Assuming two remote laptops connect to the same VPN network, one is running MATLAB (1) and another is locally connected to the VCK190 board (2).
-* No additional configuration is needed for laptop 1 because it already can establish outgoing connections to IP addresses within the VPN network.
+* Laptop 1 requires no additional configuration because it can already establish outgoing connections to the IP addresses within the VPN network.
-  * You can also use onboard Ethernet port if is not occupied and the original VPN connection is established through WiFi.
+  * You can also use onboard Ethernet port if is not occupied and the original VPN connection is through WiFi.
 * Assuming a Windows 10 system, share the VPN connection with the spare Ethernet on laptop 2.
   * Open Control Panel, Network and Internet, Network and Sharing Center, and on the left side click `Change Adapter Settings`.
   * Locate the virtual network adapter representing your VPN connection.